pphilippos/Wireless-Gaming-with-micro-bits/README.md

 Programmer: Philippos Papaphilippou

 This project maps actions on wirelessly-connected micro:bits to keyboard events.
 In this way, a variety of multi-player games can be adapted without the need to modify their source code.
 As a test case we used [SuperTuxKart](https://supertuxkart.net/Main_Page).
-See the featured image above, or the video below.
+See the featured image, or the video below.

 ![2 gamers playing SuperTuxKart with wireless micro:bits](./featured-image.jpg)